talibkateeb/Loan-Qualifier/README.md

 The application then uses some calculations such as the debt-to-income ratio, the loan-to-value-ratio, etc. in order to find the qualifying loans and filter them into a list.

 The user is then asked to confirm if they would like to save the list to a csv file of their choosing.
 The application then saves the file and exits.

+To run the tests and make sure the app is running correctly and saving loans run this command in the terminal:

+'''

+    pytest

 ---